 Crowdfunding platform marketing strategy: JustCoded clients case studies

-Since we’re in the crowdfunding software development for a long time, we can see how freshly baked startups turn into niche leaders.
+Since we’re in crowdfunding software development for a long time, we can see how freshly baked startups turn into niche leaders.
 Here are some case studies on how to promote a crowdfunding platform.

-CapitalRise is crowdfunding company with a focus on prime real estate investing opportunities in London and the Home Counties.
+CapitalRise is a crowdfunding company with a focus on prime real estate investing opportunities in London and the Home Counties.
 Backers can get an advantage of tax-free returns available through their Innovative Finance ISA.